JuicyPasta/Claymore-No-Fee-Proxy/README.md

 ```
 nano /etc/hosts
 ```
-Place this at the end:
+Place the fake pool name at the end:
 ```
 127.0.0.1   eth-eu.dwarfpool.com
 ```